AdobeDocs/experience-manager-65.en/help/sites-developing/framework.md

 When content is tagged, if it does not yet exist, the ` [cq:tags](#tagged-content-cq-tags-property)` property is added to the content node and the TagID is added to the property's String array value.

 The TagID consists of a [namespace](#tag-namespace) followed by the local TagID.
-[Container tags](#container-tags) have sub-tags that represent a hierarchical order in the taxonomy.
-Sub-tags can be used to reference tags same as any local TagID.
-For example tagging content with "fruit" is allowed, even if it is a container tag with sub-tags, such as "fruit/apple" and "fruit/banana".
+[Container tags](#container-tags) have subtags that represent a hierarchical order in the taxonomy.
+Subtags can be used to reference tags same as any local TagID.
+For example tagging content with "fruit" is allowed, even if it is a container tag with subtags, such as "fruit/apple" and "fruit/banana".

 ### Taxonomy Root Node {#taxonomy-root-node}